nextauthjs/next-auth/www/docs/providers/apple.md

 ### Dynamically generated secret

-If you use a dynamically generated secret you never have to to manually update the server.
+If you use a dynamically generated secret you never have to manually update the server.

 ```js
 import Providers from `next-auth/providers`